iotaledger/iota.rs/specs/iota-rs-ENGINEERING-SPEC-0000.md

 # Full node API

-Full node API of Bee and Hornet will still be public.
+Full node API of Bee and HORNET will still be public.
 Users who know these relative low level Restful API can still call them directly if they are confident and think it’s good for them.
-Note that both Bee and hornet haven't finalized their APIs either.
+Note that both Bee and HORNET haven't finalized their APIs either.
 Following items and signatures might change later.

 ## `get_health()`